kentlouisetonino/bus-calculator/README.md

 <br />

-> - A CLI computer program that will allow you to compute the Bus last trip empty
+> - A CLI tool that will allow you to compute the Bus last trip empty
     seats based on the given total number of seats and passengers.

 > - The technologies are C++, GNU C++ Compiler (G++), Snapcraft, and GNU/Linux.